 If there is a single element that unites all Shakespearean comedies, it is a wedding, or several weddings, at the end of the play.
 Although not all of the fourteen plays classified as comedies in the First Folio are particularly light-hearted or humorous, all end with at least one marriage.
-Other features of Shakespearean comedy include disguises, usually in the form of cross-dressing; thwarted lovers; wordplay; preposterously complicated plots; and music and song.
-Unlike tragedies, whose events have lasting negative consequence for the protagonists and society at large.
-Unlike the fatal conflicts of Shakespeare’s tragedies, conflicts in his comedies are reconciled before serious harm can come to anyone Because the audience knows the discord is only temporary, we don’t take the foibles and misfortunes of the characters seriously, trusting they will end the play happier than they began.
+The convention of ending a comedy with a wedding provides the audience with assurance that whatever conflicts arise in the play will not have lasting, negative consequences for the protagonists or society at large.
+Unlike the fatal conflicts of Shakespeare’s tragedies, conflicts in his comedies are reconciled before serious harm can come to anyone.
+Because the audience knows the discord is only temporary, we don’t take the foibles and misfortunes of the characters seriously, and we trust they will end the play happier than they began.
 Consider the difference between Much Ado About Nothing and Romeo and Juliet, both of which feature a character who fakes her own death.
 In contrast to Much Ado, where the truth of Hero’s deception is revealed before anyone comes to harm, Juliet’s deception in Romeo and Juliet tragically leads to the real deaths of both herself and Romeo.
 As this comparison suggests, the plots of Shakespeare’s comedies frequently resemble the plots of his tragedies, but they have happier outcomes.